 Why Many Tiny Homeowners Prefer Shipping Container Homes?

-These containers are designed to carry up to 350 tons and stack up to 9 containers high.
+These shipping containers are designed to carry up to 350 tons and stack up to 9 containers high.
 There is a comfort knowing that these homes will withstand even the toughest elements of nature.

 We currently build and sell container homes in the Asheville area.
 If you have a parcel, no problem – we can create your dream home to your specifications.
 We are happy to build outside of the Asheville area as well… The most significant way to save on a new build is to figure out the design and build-out prior to construction.